All Projects (0) Under Review (0) Published (0) Featured (0) Utility (0)

 Stochastic Multi-objective Architecture for Strategic Integration of Distributed Energy Resources in Microgrids

-• Defined the objectives as (i) minimizing cumulative annual expenses of PV, WT, and BESS units, and (ii) maximizing system-wide VSM, thereby jointly improving network reliability and cost-effectiveness.
-Uncertainties in renewable output and load demand were explicitly incorporated using probability distributions derived from real-world weather and demand data.
+• Defined the conflicting objectives as (i) minimizing the cumulative annual expenses of PV, WT, and BESS units, and (ii) maximizing the system-wide voltage stability margin.
+Uncertainties in renewable output and load demand were explicitly incorporated using probability distribution functions.

-• Developed and implemented the novel Multi-objective Artificial Hummingbird Algorithm (MOAHA), which integrates unique guided, territorial, and migratory foraging strategies with a non-dominated sorting (NDS) update and a dynamic elimination-based crowding distance (DECD) mechanism.
-The optimization framework was executed in MATLAB R2021b and validated on the IEEE 33-bus, IEEE 69-bus, and Masirah Island (Oman) 51-bus distribution networks.
+• Developed and implemented the framework MATLAB R2021b and validated on the IEEE 33-bus, IEEE 69-bus, and Masirah Island (Oman) 51-bus distribution networks.

 Graphical Abstract